Australia’s largest hybrid renewable energy project

 $220 million investment

 Co-located with the Sapphire Wind Farm, the approved Sapphire Solar Farm provides a unique opportunity to create Australia’s largest hybrid renewable energy project – connecting wind and solar generation, alongside battery storage to the National Electricity Market.

 Located 30km east of Inverell on 11 hectares, the site facilities will include battery storage, solar photovoltaic (PV) modules, electrical transformers and inverters and other ancillary equipment.

-The project is expected to be commence construction in mid-2018 and completed by early 2019.
+The project is expected to commence construction in late 2020.

 Sapphire Solar - Project Timeline